Seasonal allocations in the Macalister Irrigation Area (MID, Thomson, Macalister River & Rainbow Creek diverters)

 This approach recognises Lake Glenmaggie as an annual storage, and makes all water available for use during the year.
 The reservoir will generally increase in volume in winter and spring (filling most years) then spill during springtime and gradually empty during late spring, summer and autumn.
 Because winter and spring inflows are generally enough to fill Lake Glenmaggie, we don’t need to carry over water from one irrigation season to the next.

-The diagram below shows the 3 key phases of Lake Glenmaggie’s year:
+The diagram below shows the three key phases of managing Lake Glenmaggie flows each season

 The filling phase